Are You Eligible for Financial Aid?

 - A. First and foremost, withdrawing from your program may result in you owing a portion of your Federal Student Aid back to the Department of Education.
 In addition to having to repay your Federal Student Aid, you may also have to repay your tuition previously paid by your Federal Student Aid.
 Please consult with a CET Financial Aid Officer before you withdraw from your program.
 For the effects of program withdrawal see the “How an Incomplete/Withdrawal Could Impact Your Financial Aid“.

-- A. If a student receiving financial aid withdraws from school, the school and the student share responsibility for returning Title IV aid.
-The amount of Title IV aid to be returned depends on how much Title IV aid the student “earned” before withdrawing.
+- A. If a student receiving financial aid withdraws from school, the school and the student share responsibility for returning Federal Student Aid (financial aid) funds.
+The amount of Federal Student Aid funds to be returned depends on how much financial aid the student “earned” before withdrawing.

-- • The amount of earned Title IV aid depends on the percentage of the payment period the student completed before withdrawing.
+- • The amount of earned financial aid depends on the percentage of the Period of Enrollment the student completed before withdrawing.

-• The amount of Title IV aid the student received but did not earn, that is, the amount of “unearned” Title IV aid disbursed, must be returned to the appropriate program.
+• The amount of financial aid the student received but did not earn, that is, the amount of “unearned” financial aid disbursed, must be returned to the appropriate financial aid program (for example, Pell Grants, Loans, etc.).

-• The amount of Title IV aid the student earned that was not disbursed must be provided as a post-withdrawal disbursement to the student within 45 days.
+• The amount of financial aid the student earned that was not disbursed must be provided as a post-withdrawal disbursement to the student within 45 days.

 Refer to the “How an Incomplete/Withdraw Could Impact Your Financial Aid” notice for a sample refund calculation.